owl73/westmarch-landol/class/wizard/elementalist.md

 Elementalist Wizards speak to and rely on elemental spirits.
 They are a wild bunch, disreputable and windblown, but trained in formal colleges and fully integrated into society.
-In rural areas, they are beloved as rain-bringers and �ood-calmers, but they are also run out of town or hung following forest �res and earthquakes.
+In rural areas, they are beloved as rain-bringers and flood-calmers, but they are also run out of town or hung following forest fires and earthquakes.
 This is not always ignorant superstition.
 Attracting the attention of powerful elemental spirits is very dangerous.
-The elements are acid, air, �re, ice, lightning, stone, and water.
+The elements are acid, air, fire, ice, lightning, stone, and water.
 ##### Perk
 Reduce all incoming damage from a chosen elemental source by 2.
 You can choose the element after rolling for spells, but you